ym001/distancia/docs/DynamicTimeWarping.rst

 Academic Reference
 ------------------

-The concept of Dynamic Time Warping was first introduced in the context of speech recognition by **Itakura** (1975) and **Sakoe and Chiba** (1978).
+The concept of Dynamic Time Warping was first introduced in the context of speech recognition by :footcite:t:`dynamictimewarping1` and :footcite:t:`dynamictimewarping2`.
 The algorithm has since been applied to various domains, making it a versatile tool for time-series analysis.

-:footcite:t:``

 .. footbibliography::

-   dynamictimewarping

-- Itakura, F. (1975).
-Minimum prediction residual principle applied to speech recognition. *IEEE Transactions on Acoustics, Speech, and Signal Processing*, 23(1), 67-72.
 - Sakoe, H., & Chiba, S. (1978).
 Dynamic programming algorithm optimization for spoken word recognition. *IEEE Transactions on Acoustics, Speech, and Signal Processing*, 26(1), 43-49.

 Conclusion